hybridadmin/ansible-role-fancy-console/README.md

 #### Gnome Terminal

-gnome-terminal have built-in Solarized Dark, note that you should select both background color scheme and palette scheme.
+gnome-terminal has built-in Solarized Dark color scheme, note that you should select both background color scheme and palette scheme.

 ### Hotkeys